spookybear0/spookybot/README.md

 ## How to use

-The bot is currently running on my account: `spookybear0`
+The bot is currently running on the bot account: `spookybot`

 Just message the bot a command (such as !help) to start.